wkalt/puppetdb/documentation/pdb_support_guide.markdown

       usable space. - resetting to maximum available disk space: 71730 mb

   is harmless noise and does not indicate an issue.
-Users can make it go away by lowering the store-usage or temp-usage settings in their PuppetDB configuration.
+Users can make it go away by lowering the store-usage or temp-usage settings in their PDB configuration.

-  Note additionally that 2.x versions of PuppetDB will sometimes throw harmless AMQ noise on shutdown.
+  Note additionally that 2.x versions of PDB will sometimes throw harmless AMQ noise on shutdown.
 If you are on 2.x and the errors you're seeing occur on shutdown only, you are probably running into [PDB-880][PDB-880] and your problem likely lies somewhere else.

-* Out of memory errors: PuppetDB can crash if it receives a command too large for its heap.
+* Out of memory errors: PDB can crash if it receives a command too large for its heap.
 This can be trivially fixed by raising the Xmx setting in the JAVA_ARGS entry in /etc/sysconfig/puppetdb on redhat or /etc/defaults/puppetdb on Debian derivatives.
 Usually though, crashes due to